GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/container-stack-view.md

 #### Parameters

-  - subviews: The new arranged subviews.
+  - `subviews`: The new arranged subviews.

 ### `addArrangedSubviews(_:)`